mroeckl/easymeter-session-extender/README.md

-# easymeter-session-extender
+# Session Extender for Easymeter electricity meter

-If you have a digital electricity meter from Easymeter, which shall stay in the extended session in order to get more details like current power on the INFO-DSS (e.g. for the Tibber Pulse), this project provides the answer.
+Our Easymeter electricity meter does not provide detailed data on the INFO DSS interface if it is in extended session mode.
+The extended session can be enabled by entering the PIN code.
+Unfortunately, it falls back to normal mode in case of 120s of inactivity.
+To keep it in extended session mode, this project blinks the IR every few seconds.